 In addition to scientific, social, and cultural activities, finalists compete for medals, cash prizes, and academic scholarships.The 2022 competition will take place virtually, and budding scientists are welcomed to attend online from anywhere in the world.

-The 2022 Regeneron International Science and Engineering Fair is a yearly competition held in the USA.
-It will take place in Atlanta, Georgia, between May 7 and 13.
-Sponsored by major industry leaders in STEM, Regeneron ISEF welcomes teams of top-tier twelfth graders from around the world to compete for nearly $8 million in cash and scholarship prizes.
-Regeneron ISEF will be held as a hybrid event with a judged competition and distribution of Grand and Special awards for in-person and virtual finalists.
+The Regeneron International Science and Engineering Fair by the Society for Science is a yearly competition held in the USA, and is the nation’s oldest and most prestigious science research competition for high school students.
+Sponsored by major industry leaders in STEM, Regeneron ISEF welcomes teams of top-tier twelfth graders from around the world to compete for nearly $9 million in cash and scholarship prizes.

 Dates: Registration is open from September to November for the following year.